25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Visitors traversing the Alpine Route from one side to the other will likely pass through Toyama City at some point.
 A region famous for its seafood – some of the best in Japan – Toyama City is developing a reputation as an up-and-coming city that’s easy to exlpre.
 Originating from Toyama Station, the city is home to an enjoyable tram network which can be used to access nearby attractions including Toyama Castle Ruin Park.
 The park covers the former grounds of Toyama Castle and features a reconstructed keep (main tower), art museum and Japanese garden set amongst pleasant grounds.

-For more tips and suggestions of what’s on offer, see our ’25 Things to Do in & Around Toyama’ page.
+For more tips and suggestions of what’s on offer, see our ’25 Things To Do Around Toyama & Where To Stay’ page.

 While a little out of the way, the Amaharashi Coast is a famous sight for many Japanese – known for its pristine beauty and Onnaiwa (Woman’s Rock) set against the background of the North Japan Alps including Mt Tate.
 Having inspired artists and poets of countless years, Amaharashi is one of the best spots to witness Toyama’s famous mountain vista.
-For more tips and suggestions of what’s on offer in the region, see our ’25 Things to Do in & Around Toyama’ page.
+For more tips and suggestions of what’s on offer in the region, see our ’25 Things To Do Around Toyama & Where To Stay’ page.

-Moving on from Toyama, it’s a quick and easy onward journey to Kanzawa.
+Moving on from Toyama, it’s a quick and easy onward journey to Kanazawa.
 A city known for its historical gardens, buildings and streetscapes along with great restaurants, museums and shopping, Kanazawa has become a popular destination for international visitors over recent years.
-For tips and suggestions of what’s on offer there, see our ’25 Things to Do in & Around Kanazawa’ page.
+For tips and suggestions of what’s on offer there, see our ’25 Things To Do Around Kanazawa & Where To Stay’ page.

 Easily accessible from Kanazawa, Fukui is another emerging destination boasting two of Central Japan’s most engaging attractions – Daihonzan Eihei-ji Temple and Fukui Prefectural Dinosaur Museum.
 Though a little off the beaten track, we can’t recommend these destinations enough!
-For more information, see our ’10 Things to Do in Fukui’ page.
+For more information, see our ’10 Things To Do In Fukui & Where To Stay’ page.

 Visitors starting from or descending to the Nagano-side of the Alpine Route will almost certainly go through Nagano City.
 Located only 20-minutes walk from Nagano Station, Zenko-ji Temple is the spiritual heart of Nagano itself.
 With a near-1400 year history, Zenko-ji’s story is entwined with that of Nagano and to this day, the temple retains its central importance to life in the region.
 One of the oldest and most important Buddhist temples in Japan, Zenko-ji is also the third largest and home to the first known Buddhist statue ever brought to Japan.